-Print Wizard Server Edition provides a set of remote server options for receiving files from remote sources, including despooling print output from a local shared or network shared directory, listening for print jobs on a TCP/IP port (similar to Hewlett-Packard's JetDirect protocol), receiving print jobs over the LPR/LPD protocol, or taking output from an application or script.
+Print Wizard Service Edition provides a set of service options for receiving files from remote sources, including despooling print output from a local shared or network shared directory, listening for print jobs on a TCP/IP port (similar to Hewlett-Packard's JetDirect protocol), receiving print jobs over the LPR/LPD protocol, or taking output from an application or script.

-AnzioWin is a very popular communications client supporting Secure Shell, telnet and modem communications.
+AnzioWin is a very popular communications client supporting SSH (Secure Shell), telnet and modem communications.
 It includes Print Wizard Embedded for processing passthrough or remote printing from the host application.